NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 12. **Inline-Block Container**

-Add margin and alignment CSS to out `inline-block-container`
+Lets add margin and alignment configurations using the CSS code below and apply it to our `inline-block-container`.

 ```css
 .inline-block-container {